exosite/industrial_iot_schema/channel-signal_io_schema.md

 2. Translate that information from machine-readable and terse input to Murano, back into contextual and human readable data ready to be taken into ExoSense - i.e. a signal object
 3. Provides a consistent way for standardizing interfaces so that analytic apps downstream are able to consume this common data type.

 Of note for this section - the channel (io) configuration will be stored in the config_io product resource for the device as defined in Section 2 of this document.
 The value in that resource will be considered the source of truth for the shared gateway configuration.
-Meaning if a gateway is re-configured manually at the gateway, or if it is a gateway that is autoconfigured by discovering the devices connected to it, the updated value must be pushed to that resource before RCM will become aware of any changes.
+Meaning if a gateway is re-configured manually at the gateway, or if it is a gateway that is auto-configured by discovering the devices connected to it, the updated value must be pushed to that resource before RCM will become aware of any changes.

 The configuration below wraps a user-defined value with a ${...}, and other names/keys are meant to be an exact match that will be used by ExoSense.
 Some values for a key are filled in with example strings - noted with an “e.g.”.